w3c/publ-a11y/extended-descriptions/explainer-extended-descriptions.md

 Using explicit markup reduces the computational overhead associated with reverse-checking `aria-details` to identify links to extended descriptions.

-The combination of `aria-details`, `role="doc-extendeddescref"` and `role="doc-extendeddesc"` provides bidirectional programmatic relationships even when extended descriptions reside in separate HTML files.
+The combination of `aria-details`, `role="extendeddescriptionref"` and `role="extendeddescription"` provides bidirectional programmatic relationships even when extended descriptions reside in separate HTML files.

-`role="doc-extendeddesc"` would identify extended description containers across document boundaries.
+`role="extendeddescription"` would identify extended description containers across document boundaries.

 Similar semantic identification challenges have been successfully addressed, demonstrating the value of specific semantic roles for different types of linked supplementary content.
 For example, DPUB ARIA roles provide the `doc-footnote` and `doc-noteref` roles to identify notes and their references, enabling assistive technologies and text-to-speech engines to announce them appropriately and user agents to implement specialized navigation features.